ArthurFerreira2/STARTREK/README.md

 3FA1 : A0 32 A2 00 8A 18 E9 01 D0 FC 8D 30 C0 E8 E0 03 D0 F2 88 D0 ED 60
 ```

-note : despite being able to running it, reinette-II does not support sound and linapple or applewin are recommended.
+**Note :** despite being able to running it, reinette-II does not support
+sound and linapple or applewin are recommended.

-then return to basic by hitting CTRL-C and ENTER
+Return to basic by hitting CTRL-C and ENTER and type

-and type

 ```
   HIMEM:16384
 ```

-finally, copy paste the interger basic source code and type `RUN`
+Then copy paste the interger basic source code
+And finally type `RUN`

-### from Apple II Reference Manual January 1978, page 3 :
+### From Apple II Reference Manual January 1978, page 3 :

 ```
 Running 16K Startrek